Explore more blogs

 • Luxury suite at a sporting event 🏆

-• Private dinner with an area chef 🧑🍳
+• Private dinner with a popular chef 🧑🍳

 • Spa certificate 💅

 Ultimately, you know your donors best.
-Always consider your audience when asking local businesses for donated items.
+Always consider your audience when asking local businesses for donations.

 2. Use the online silent auction tools available to you 🛠

 From end-to-end event management to strictly mobile bidding, there are many quality silent auction websites to choose from.
-We strongly encourage using a mobile bidding platform to streamline your auction operations regardless of whether your auction is online or in person.
+We strongly recommend using a mobile bidding platform to streamline your auction operations, whether your auction is online or in person.

-Shop around and choose auction management software that has the customizations, features, and price point your organization needs.
-If you’re running an online silent auction as a part of a larger in-person event, you may want to select an all-in-one fundraising solution to help with things like ticketing, team fundraising, donor tracking, and marketing automation on top of offering online auction features.
+Compare auction software to find the customizations, features, and pricing your organization needs.
+If your online silent auction is part of a larger in-person event, you may want to select an all-in-one fundraising solution that also handles ticketing, team fundraising, donor tracking, and marketing automation in addition to online auction features.

-Consider these auction-specific features as you’re choosing software:
+Consider these auction-specific features when choosing your software:

 • Outbid notifications and other push notifications